aimusubi/aimusubi/bootstrap/README.md

 ### ✔ **NetOps Toolchain**
 - nmap, masscan, fping, SNMP utilities, DNS tools, traceroute, iproute2, etc
 - Accessible workflow on request via the LLM
+- Plesae use carefully and in a lab environment only

 ### ✔ **Bare-Metal or Docker Deployment**
 Both are fully supported through one-command bootstraps.